Shoptree/epsonPrintSDK/README.en.txt

 - For detailed information, please see ePOS-Print SDK for iOS User's Manual.

 4. Modification from the old version

+  Version 1.4.2
+    - Bug Fixed.
+      - Status when calling sendData method was incorreect.

+  Version 1.4.1
+    - Bug Fixed.
+      - The openPrinter and sendData method causes one second delay, when printer doesn't have a battery.

+  Version 1.4.0
+    - Added the support interface.
+      - Bluetooth

+  Version 1.3.5
+    - Added the support iOS version.
+      - iOS 7.0.4
+    - Added the support iOS Devices.
+      - iPad mini with Retina display
+    - Improved the printer search function for iOS 7.

+  Version 1.3.4a
+    - Added the support iOS Devices.
+      - iPad Air

   Version 1.3.4
     - Added the support iOS version.